saltyorg/docs/docs/saltbox/basics/update.md

 ```

-This will retrieve the current version of the radarr image and recreate the container, which will update the application version.
+This will retrieve the current version of the Radarr image and recreate the container, which will update the application version.

 The same thing happens if you run one of the top-level tags: